sugimotot/btsdoc-portal/developers/testnets/private_testnet.md

 - The initial values of chain parameters
 - The account / signing keys of the `init` witnesses (or in fact any account at all).

+### Default Genesis
+The graphene code base has a default genesis block integrated that has all witnesses, committee members and funds and a single account called `nathan` available from a single private key:

+    5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3

 ## 5. Creating Data Directory

 We create a new data directory for our witness.

-    programs/witness_node/witness_node --data-dir data/my-blockprod --genesis-json genesis/my-genesis.json --seed-nodes "[]"
+    witness_node --data-dir data/my-blockprod --genesis-json genesis/my-genesis.json --seed-nodes "[]"

+    witness_node --data-dir=data/my-blockprod --genesis-json=genesis/my-genesis.json --seed-nodes "[]"

 The data/my-blockprod directory does not exist, it will be created by the witness node.

 > Note: `seed-nodes = []` creates a list of empty seed nodes to avoid connecting to default hardcoded seeds.

 The below message means the initialization is complete.
-Use `ctrl-c` to close the witness node. (*Note: Initialization will complete nearly instantaneously with the tiny example genesis, unless you added a ton of balances.*)
+Use `ctrl-c` to close the witness node.

     3501235ms th_a main.cpp:165 main] Started witness node on a chain with 0 blocks.
     3501235ms th_a main.cpp:166 main] Chain ID is 8b7bd36a146a03d0e5d0a971e286098f41230b209d96f92465cd62bd64294824

+> Note: Initialization will complete nearly instantaneously with the tiny example genesis, unless you added a ton of balances.

 As a result, you should get two items:

 - A directory named `data/my-blockprod` has been created (initialized) with a file named `config.ini` located in it.
-- Your chain ID is now known - it’s displayed in the message above (i.g., Chain ID).
+- The chain ID is now known - it’s displayed in the message above (i.g., Chain ID).

-> Note: Your Chain ID will be different than the one used in the above example.
-Copy this id somewhere as you will be needing it later on.

-### Default Genesis
-The graphene code base has a default genesis block integrated that has all witnesses, committee members and funds and a single account called `nathan` available from a single private key:

-    5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3

-See below how to use this key, or go ahead to learn about how to define your own genesis file

 ## 6. Setting up Witness Configuration